 - Parklets can also be used as part of a separate temporary use or special event permit.

 - Parklets are owned and maintained by the adjacent property owner (s), business, or association.
 All construction and maintenance costs for the parklet are borne by the applicant.

-- A fact finding for potential parklet location is free.
-View Parklet Fact Finding Application
+- A fact-finding for potential parklet location is free.
+View the Parklet Fact-Finding Application.

 - Once your location is approved, you may submit a Parklet Application along with the Parklet Location Petition.

-- See Phoenix Parklet Policy for more details such as design standards, fees, insurance, and maintenance requirements
+- See the Phoenix Parklet Policy for more details such as design standards, fees, insurance, and maintenance requirements.

-For questions or additional information, please contact Office of Customer Advocacy Program Manager, Craig Mavis at firstname.lastname@example.org or 602-534-9051.
+For questions or additional information, please contact City of Phoenix Office of Customer Advocacy Program Manager, Sam McAllen via email at email@example.com or telephone at 602-534-9051.